Quantization of symplectic fibrations and canonical metrics: Berezin-Toeplitz quantization in stages

 Let $\pi:(M,\om^M)\fl(X,\om)$ be a prequantized fibration with base a compact prequantized symplectic manifold $(X,\om)$, and assume that both $X$ and $M$ admit integrable complex structures compatible with $\om$ and the restriction of $\om_M$ to the fibres, and making $\pi: M\fl X$ holomorphic.
 This endows $\pi:(M,\om^M)\fl(X,\om)$ with the structure of a \emph{Kähler fibration} in the sense \cite[Def.\,1.4]{BGS88}.
 Furthermore, this makes $(\cL,h^{\cL},\nabla^{\cL})$ into a holomorphic Hermitian line bundle equipped with its Chern connection.

-From now on, we fix smooth measures $\nu_M$ and $\nu_X$ over $M$ and $X$ respectively, and assume that the higher cohomology groups of $\cL$ in the fibres satisfy $H^j(\pi^{-1}(x),\cL|_{\pi^{-1}(x)})=\{0\}$, for all $j>0$ and $x\in X$.
+From now on, we fix smooth volume forms $d\nu_M$ and $d\nu_X$ over $M$ and $X$ respectively, and assume that the higher cohomology groups of $\cL$ in the fibres satisfy $H^j(\pi^{-1}(x),\cL|_{\pi^{-1}(x)})=\{0\}$, for all $j>0$ and $x\in X$.
 The Riemann-Roch-Hirzebruch formula then implies that $\dim H^0(\pi^{-1}(x),\cL|_{\pi^{-1}(x)})$ does not depend on $x\in X$.
 Thanks to the \emph{Kodaira vanishing theorem}, this can always be achieved replacing $\om^M$ by $r\om^M$ for $r\in\N$ large enough in Definition \ref{preqfib}, so that $\cL$ is replaced by $\cL^r$.
 This assumption allows us to make the following definition, which is at the basis of the concept of quantization in stages.

-\begin{defi} The \emph{quantum-classical hybrid} associated with the prequantized Kähler fibration $\pi:(M,\om^M)\fl(X,\om)$ is the holomorphic vector bundle $E$ over $X$ whose fibre at any $x\in X$ is the space \eqref{E_x} of holomorphic sections of $\cL$ over $\pi^{-1}(x)$, endowed with the $L^2$-Hermitian product \eqref{L2hE} induced by $h^\cL$ and the smooth measure $\nu_{\pi}$ defined over any fibre of $\pi:M\to X$ via formula \eqref{nupidef}. \end{defi}
+\begin{defi} The \emph{quantum-classical hybrid} associated with the prequantized Kähler fibration $\pi:(M,\om^M)\fl(X,\om)$ is the holomorphic vector bundle $E$ over $X$ whose fibre at any $x\in X$ is the space \eqref{E_x} of holomorphic sections of $\cL$ over $\pi^{-1}(x)$, endowed with the $L^2$-Hermitian product \eqref{L2hE} induced by $h^\cL$ and the smooth volume form $d\nu_{\pi}$ defined over any fibre of $\pi:M\to X$ via formula \eqref{nupidef}. \end{defi}

 The holomorphic structure of $E$ is defined through its holomorphic sections over any open set $U\subset X$ as the holomorphic sections of $\cL$ over $\pi^{-1}(U)$, so that $E$ coincides as a sheaf with the direct image of $\cL$ by $\pi:M\to X$.